mseminatore/testy/README.md

 ```

-And here is sample output from running the example above.
+And here is the output from running the example code above.

 ```
 Begin test pass...